 One method used to gain entrance to a network is to scan a server's ports to discover which ports are open.
 It's good practice therefore to run a port scanner yourself to see which of your ports are vulnerable and secure them.
-Two of the better-known utilities for port scanning are nmap
+Two of the better-known utilities for port scanning are nmap and strobe.

 The nmap scanner is useful for Linux and other forms of UNIX, and has a broad range of options.
 The command has a large number of options, which varies depending upon your particular version.
 To scan a particular host you need to specify the host by either its name or IP address.
 The nmap command scans the /etc/services file returns a table showing open ports, the protocol that they support and their current service assignment.
 You can also use nmap to check for any half open ports (they show up in the list), and to check for FTP bounce attacks.